Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/entries.md

 ---
 sidebar_position: 2
+title: Entries
 ---

-# Entries

 ## What is an Entry

 An entry can represent anything in your world or story, from characters, to locations, to items.
-They hold information via fields and groups and can be linked to any other entry in a given universe.
+They hold information via fields and sections and can be linked to any other entry in a given project.

 ## Entry Types

 Entry Types allow for organization and can serve as templates for future entries.

-Each Entry Type can have custom fields and groups that get created automatically when an entry of that type is created.
+Each Entry Type can have custom fields and sections that get created automatically when an entry of that type is created.

 For example, the built in character entry type has the following custom fields included: